The Sugar Bowl: A Long-Standing Fixture on Public Square… And Canton, N.Y.?

-Mr. Dusckas will completely remodel his place, putting in a new front, new soda fountain, covering his back room into a kitchen and establishing a high class tea room where light lunches will be served as ice cream and soft drinks of all kinds.
+Mr. Dusckas will completely remodel his place, putting in a new front, a new soda fountain, converting his back room into a kitchen and establishing a high-class tea room where light lunches will be served as ice cream and soft drinks of all kinds.

 The new Sugar Bowl restaurant and soda fountain will hold its grand opening days Thursday, Friday and Saturday, it was announced today by Nicholas D. Dusckas, proprietor.

 The Sugar Bowl has been refinished now and has thoroughly modern appointments.
 Mr. Dusckas is a native of Sparta, Greece.
 He came to this city in 1903.
 When he came here his brother, Gus Dusckas, was operating the Woodruff Hotel candy store and also what is now known as the Sugar Bowl.